Study Plan FAQs

 How many credits do I need to get a degree?

 A School of Engineering and Sciences Master's degree requires a minimum of 30 credits beyond a Bachelor's.
-A School of Technology Management Master's requires a minimum of 36 credits beyond a Bachelors degree.
+A School of Business Master's requires a minimum of 36 credits beyond a Bachelors degree.
 An Engineer degree requires at least 60 credits beyond a Bachelor's degree (30 beyond a Master's degree), of which 8 to 15 credits would be a design project.
 A Ph.D. requires at least 84 credits beyond a Bachelor's degree (60 beyond a Master's degree), including institute requirements.
 Certificate programs typically run 10 to 15 credits.
 There will accommodations for those affected by the transition from the 2.5 credit per course basis to the 3.0 credit per course basis.

 Do I have to do a thesis/project for a Master's degree?

 All Master's theses require two readers.
-In the School of Engineering and Science and the School of Systems and Enterprises, credit for Master's thesis can run from 5 to 40 credits; in the School of Technology Management, the credit allocation runs from 6 to 12 credits.
+In the School of Engineering and Science and the School of Systems and Enterprises, credit for Master's thesis can run from 5 to 40 credits; in the School of Business, the credit allocation runs from 6 to 12 credits.
 Every thesis strictly more than the minimum number of credits required must be publicly defended.

 How many courses/credits can I transfer?